Ultrafast Stiffening of the Lattice Potential and Metastable State Formation in 1$T$-TiSe$_2$: 3 Results and discussion

 Figure \blue{2(a)} presents the transient reflectivity ($\Delta R/R$) of 1$T$-TiSe$_2$ from 10 to 300 K, measured at a low pump fluence (40 {\mjcm}), well below the critical fluence for quenching exciton condensation \cite{SFDuan2021}.
-Photoexcitation elicits an instantaneous $\Delta R/R$ change followed by multiple recovery processes, indicating diverse relaxation pathways.
+Photoexcitation elicits an instantaneous $\Delta R/R$ change followed by multiple recovery processes, indicating multiple relaxation channels governed by the CDW-modified electronic structure.
 A strong temperature dependence is evident, marked by pronounced oscillations throughout the entire range.
 The time to reach the initial $\Delta R/R$ minimum shifts to longer delays with increasing temperature (purple line), a behavior discussed further below.

 As temperature decreases, the oscillations' amplitude and contribution significantly increase, dominating the low-temperature signal.
 The 2D pseudocolor map in Fig.\ \blue{2(b)} further illustrates this, revealing a robust, long-period oscillation at low temperatures.
 As shown in the time-domain data of Fig.\ \blue{2(a)}, this oscillation exhibits a cosine-like form, a signature of a displacive excitation.
 This mechanism involves the sudden modification of the ionic potential-energy surface following photoexcitation \cite{CMonney2016}.This long-period mode gradually damps and diminishes with increasing temperature, merging with a shorter-period oscillation around 130 K. Above 130 K, only weaker, shorter-period oscillations are resolvable up to 300 K. Notably, at high temperatures, the $\Delta R/R$ signal is entirely negative; however, below $T^*$ (165 K), a positive signal emerges around 0.5 ps delay.
 This distinct temperature evolution of $\Delta R/R$ highlights its sensitivity to subtle electronic structure changes associated with $T^*$.
+The strong temperature dependence and displacive character indicate that this mode directly tracks changes in the CDW-related lattice potential.